CoRT: Complementary Rankings from Transformers: Experiments

 \subsection{First-Stage Ranking}

-We trained \projname{} as described in Section \ref{ssec:train} while using a representation size of $e=768$.
+We train \projname{} as described in Section \ref{ssec:train} while using a representation size of $e=768$.
 In this section we discuss the first-stage ranking results of our model using the datasets and their associated metrics described in Section \ref{s:datasets}.

-\textbf{MS MARCO Passage Retrieval} The results of \projname{} and its baselines on the MS MARCO passage retrieval task (\texttt{dev.small}) are reported in Table \ref{tab:results}.
-Next to the obvious choice of BM25 as a baseline, we include \emph{DeepCT} \cite{dai20}, \emph{doc2query} \cite{nogueira19b} and its successor \emph{docTTTTTquery} \cite{nogueira20}.
+\mysubsub{MS MARCO Passage Retrieval} The results of \projname{} and its baselines on the MS MARCO passage retrieval task (\texttt{dev.small}) are reported in Table \ref{tab:results}.
+Next to BM25 as a baseline, we include \emph{DeepCT} \cite{dai20}, \emph{doc2query} \cite{nogueira19b} and its successor \emph{docTTTTTquery} \cite{nogueira20}.
 All three are recent first-stage rankers with average retrieval latencies below 100ms per query on the MS MARCO passage corpus.
 The metrics MRR@10 and NDCG@20 reveal a quite decent ranking quality for the standalone \projname{} ranker.
-Both only slightly increase due to merging with BM25 (\projname{BM25}).
-The recall, however, increases by a large margin.
 Since \projname{}'s primary use is candidate retrieval rather than standalone ranking, we pay particular attention to the recall at various cuts.
 From the perspective of BM25, the absolute increase of recall due to merging with \projname{} ranges between 15.1 (RECALL@50) and 9.2 (RECALL@1000), which we consider the complementary portion of \projname{}.
 Greater increases of recall can be noticed for lower cuts, which is particular useful when re-ranking is performed with low numbers of candidates.
-The top-200 candidates from \projname{BM25} already offer higher recall than the top-1000 candidates from BM25.
-The metrics of \emph{DeepCT} and \emph{docTTTTTquery} have been calculated using the top-1000 ranking published by the respective authors.
+The top-200 candidates from \projname{BM25} comprise higher recall than the top-1000 candidates from BM25.
+The metrics for \emph{DeepCT} and \emph{docTTTTTquery} have been calculated using published top-1000 rankings from the respective authors.
 Thus, we were able to merge those rankings with \projname{}.
 However, the used instance of \projname{} was trained on BM25 and not on the external ranker.